 Now it is shown on all pages.
 All of the time.

 Eventually, Google plans to make this warning even more severe, and will look like this:

 Website and pages that are properly secured using an SSL certificate and a compatible server will show Secure and a green padlock next to the website URL.

 Securing your WordPress site starts with your hosting provider.
 Several WordPress hosting providers - including SITE DISTRICT - provide free SSL certificates from Let's Encrypt.

-On SITE DISTRICT, enabling HTTPS on your website is as easy a few clicks.
+On SITE DISTRICT, enabling HTTPS on your website is as easy as a few clicks.
 Just go to the HTTPS page for your site inside the SITE DISTRICT dashboard, open the dialog to enable HTTPS, click Update, wait about 30 seconds, and you're done.

 On SITE DISTRICT, yes, that's usually all that is required.
-No WordPress plugins necessary.
+No WordPress plugins are necessary.
 This is often not the case on other WordPress hosts.